Michael Madana Kama Rajan: Development

 The producer/writer Panchu Arunachalam saw a Pakistani film written by Kader Kashmiri featuring quadruplets being separated at birth and reuniting in the climax.
 He obtained the rights to adapt that film in Tamil, with Singeetam Srinivasa Rao hired to direct, the screenplay written by Kamal Haasan and the dialogues by Crazy Mohan.
 While the film retained the original's core premise and Kashmiri received credit for the story, the team of Rao, Haasan and Mohan created an otherwise entirely new story.
 The film was initially titled Jolly Jag Jeevan Ram, but no one liked it.
 Mohan suggested Madana Kama Rajan, inspired by the 1941 film of the same name, which Haasan agreed to but felt it was not inclusive; at his suggestion, Mohan added "Michael".
-As Haasan did not like spending time to establish the premise, the opening montage song "Kadha Kelu Kadha Kelu" was conceived to do the same.
+As Haasan did not want to spend time to establish the premise, the opening montage song "Kadha Kelu Kadha Kelu" was conceived to serve as exposition.

 Haasan said he wrote the script of Michael Madana Kama Rajan "like a kolam that you teach a child.
 There were just a few dots and crosses.
 Mohan was the only one who truly got it."
 He said the story has its origin in Oscar Wilde's play The Importance of Being Earnest.
 Despite being credited for the story, Kashmiri had not received his due of ₹11 lakh as of 2013.
 The film was produced by Arunachalam's wife Meena under P. A. Art Productions, cinematography was handled primarily by B. C. Gowrishankar, and editing by D. Vasu.